-During the spring of 1994, the Board of Trustees discussed at length the need to develop a long-range plan for the Library.
-The Board appointed a committee in May, 1995 to develop a vision of the kind of library it believed the people of Athens and Limestone County wanted, needed, and deserved.
+During the spring of 1994, the library's governing board discussed at length the need to develop a long-range plan for the Library.
+That board appointed a committee in May, 1995 to develop a vision of the kind of library it believed the people of Athens and Limestone County wanted, needed, and deserved.

-Over a period of 14 months the committee developed both the vision and the actions needed to transform that vision into reality.
+Over a period of 14 months, the committee developed both the vision and the actions needed to transform that vision into reality.
 The first long range plan, called Enriching Lives, was adopted and published in 1997.
 It provided a roadmap to achieve what staff, community leaders, and residents first envisioned in the late 1960s.